 · If you are using a smart phone, check to see if your phone has the ability to run antivirus.
 If so, install it and run periodic scans.
 Regardless of the manufacturer, be sure to install software updates just as you would with your PC.
 Using a password to protect your device is also recommended.

-· Social Media is becoming quite a target or cyber-criminals to gain access to personal information.
+· Social media is becoming a significant target for cyber-criminals to gain access to personal information.
 Be leery of links posted on social network sites, sometimes these links are the opening for criminals to install viruses or steal data.
 Be cautious of all information you disclose on these sites regardless of your security settings.

 · As a reminder, CoreFirst Bank & Trust will never email or call on an unsolicited basis and ask for personal information such as account and social security numbers, passwords or user IDs.

 · Ultimately, it is your responsibility to keep your information protected.
 For more information on keeping your finances safe, visit www.fdic.gov/consumers.
-If you have any questions about the safety of your online accounts with CoreFirst, please do not hesitate to call our Phone Bank.
+If you have any questions about the safety of your online accounts with CoreFirst, please do not hesitate to call our Customer Service Center.